-PEC 101 - Introduction to Coaching
+PEC 101 - Introduction to Coaching 3.0 Credit(s)

 Introduction to Coaching consists of a four-part course that includes coaching theory, sports medicine, sports psychology, and sports physiology.
 It leads to coaching authorization for the State of Iowa as a junior high or senior high school coach.